 Do I need to have prior research experience?

 While it is not required, the review committee does take into consideration past research experience.
-However, if you do not have past research experience, but have a strong track record of leadership, service, and are in good academic standing then you will be considered favorably.
+However, if you do not have past research experience, but have a strong track record of leadership and service, then you will be considered favorably.

 I am not currently a U.S. citizen or permanent resident, but my residency application is pending and I anticipate a decision regarding my residency after the application deadline, am I still eligible to apply?

-No. All eligibility requirements must be met by the application deadline – March 8, 2013.
+No. All eligibility requirements must be met by the application deadline.
 If you do receive permanent residency, ASH encourages you to apply next year.

 How do I know if my research mentor is an ASH member?

 Ask your mentor.
 The Society encourages you to build a relationship with your research mentor, and this is a great way to begin that relationship.
 Otherwise, applicants should email email@example.com to confirm their research mentor's ASH membership status.

 Please note ASH will not provide applicants with a list of ASH members.